ioccc-src/winner/2000/dlowe/README.md

 ### Auto defend

-A. Isn't this the obfuscated C contest?
+0. Isn't this the obfuscated C contest?
 What's this Perl `$#_&&$_`?

-D. Hey, this program *is* 100% C, and does not exec an external Perl interpreter.
+1. Hey, this program *is* 100% C, and does not exec an external Perl interpreter.
 It simply links against the Perl language library.
 The "Perl code" is just a C string constant.

-A. Perl isn't portable enough, or ubiquitous enough.
+2. Perl isn't portable enough, or ubiquitous enough.

-D. I'd argue that it is more portable than X.  According to the Perl folks, it runs on the following platforms: Acorn, AIX, Amiga, AS/400, BeOS, Concurrent, Debian, DEC OSF/1, Digital UNIX, EPOC, FreeBSD, Guardian, HP-UX, IRIX, LinuxPPC, LynxOS, MacOS, MachTen, Minix, MPE/iX,
+3. I'd argue that it is more portable than X.  According to the Perl folks, it runs on the following platforms: Acorn, AIX, Amiga, AS/400, BeOS, Concurrent, Debian, DEC OSF/1, Digital UNIX, EPOC, FreeBSD, Guardian, HP-UX, IRIX, LinuxPPC, LynxOS, MacOS, MachTen, Minix, MPE/iX,